id

 Example

-One worker instance has 4 processes, and a timer is only set in the process with id number 0.
+A worker instance with 4 processes, setting the timer only on the process with id number 0.

 use Workerman\Worker;